19hours/sg-statutes/Acts/Trustees Act.md

 (9) The provisions of this section relating to a trustee who is dead include the case of a person nominated a trustee in a will but dying before the testator, and those relative to a continuing trustee include a refusing or retiring trustee, if willing to act in the execution of the provisions of this section.

-(10) Where a mentally disordered person or a person of unsound mind, being a trustee, is also entitled in possession to some beneficial interest in the trust property, no appointment of a new trustee in his place shall be made by the continuing trustees or trustee, under this section, unless leave has been given by the court to make the appointment.
+(10) Where a trustee lacks capacity (within the meaning of the Mental Capacity Act 2008) to exercise his functions as trustee and is also entitled in possession to some beneficial interest in the trust property, no appointment of a new trustee in his place shall be made by the continuing trustees or trustee, under this section, unless leave has been given by the court to make the appointment.

+[Trustees Ordinance 1955 Ed., s.
+37]

 [21/2008 wef 01/03/2010]

-[UK Trustee 1925, s.
-36; Trustees Ordinance 1955 Ed., s.
-37]

 ### Supplemental provisions as to appointment of trustees